jbanosr/cotizador-prestamos-vue/README.md

-Vue + Vite
+# Vue + Vite
-Learning Vue: a simple project created using React and Vite.
+Learning Vue: a simple project created using Vue and Vite.

-You can view this project online at: [https://cotizador-precios-react.netlify.app/](https://cotizador-de-prestamos-vuejs.netlify.app/)
+You can view this project online at: https://cotizador-de-prestamos-vuejs.netlify.app/